Digital-first, unified engagement hub

 TikTok can be a great platform for marketing, especially if you are targeting a younger consumer.
 If you think the platform is right for your brand, include it in your ongoing social media strategy.
 In tandem with a strong strategy for all social networks, TikTok marketing can help grow your brand’s social presence and online community.

-If you’re interested in learning more marketing insights for social networks, check out our2021 Social Media Demographics Guide.
+If you’re interested in learning more about TikTok, check out our quick TikTok tipsheet.
+If you're looking for more marketing insights for social networks, check out our2021 Social Media Demographics Guide.

 Download the report to understand the key trends affecting consumer mindset, customer behavior, and brand responses in the social media world right now.